fbie/pcpp-templates/Readme.md

 Please hand in a ZIP-archive that contains only:

-* The Java source files, in the same directory structure you recieved originally.
+* The Java source files, in the same directory structure you received originally.
 * Your answers to the questions as a plain text file called ```answers.txt```.
 Using Markdown or similar is appreciated but no requirement.
 The file ending may differ (e.g. ```answers.md```, ```answers.org```), but it **must** begin with ```answers```.
 * The Makefile file.